doe-eye/banner/README.txt

 4) restart xaseco2

 CONFIGURATION:
-you can show up to 3 banners
-for every banner shown you need an extra .xml-file name the first .xml file banner.xml, the second banner2.xml and the third banner3.xml
+you can show as many banners as you wish (tested with 3) for every banner shown you need an extra .xml-file adapt in the adapt-section of the plungin.banner.php the name of your xml(s) and un-comment the lines you may need for more banners (just remove // in front of the line)

-If you want to use more than 1 banner, you got to un-comment some lines of code in the plugin.banner.php.
-The functions:

-banner_startup
-banner_PlayerConnect
-banner_endMap
-banner_beginMap

-are the functions in which you must un-comment the part concerning banner2 and/or banner3

 DIFFERENT BANNER-TYPES: